 Description: Damiana is a small shrub with yellow flowers.
 The plant prefers dry, sunny sandy or rocky soils and is found growing in the deserts of Texas, Mexico, and Central America.

 History: the Mayan civilization traditionally used damiana as an aphrodisiac.
 In Mexico, for centuries, it has been drunk as a tea just before lovemaking.

 Aphrodisiac Properties: Damiana promotes circulation to the genitals and increases stimulation and sensitivity in the area.
 It is used for treating low libido in both men and women.
 Physiologically damiana increases sperm count in men, but seems to have more of a psychological effect in women; men may not notice so much it effects in increasing desire.

 Damiana calms the nerves, allowing a more relaxed state of mind for lovemaking; it can even produce a mild euphoria in some individuals.
 When taken before bed it may induce erotic dreams.

 Other Uses: Damiana is used as a muscle relaxant and is beneficial in pain management.
 It is a known mood elevator and is commonly used to relieve anxiety, depression, and mental exhaustion.
 Damiana is shown to balance hormones, helping women with irregular menstrual cycles and during menopause.
 Damiana improves digestive disorders and helps to relieve constipation and flatulence.
 It is a diuretic and is useful in cases of edema, prostate complaints, and urinary or vaginal infections.

 Dose & Usage: Damiana is best taken in doses from 5-8g.
-It is available in many forms including powder, capsules and tincture, but is most commonly taken as a tea because it has a pleasant taste.
 It may take a few days of consuming damiana to feel the effects fully.
+Damiana is available in capsules and tincture, but is most commonly taken as a tea because it has a pleasant taste.
+Women can also use Damiana in the form of these “Sexy Wipes”.